• Skip to primary navigation

 Tips on how to make

 • Do not rinse the shiitake mushrooms.
-Rinsing them will remove the flavor of the shiitake mushrooms and will result in a watery finish.
+Rinsing them will wash away their flavor and make them watery.

 yaki shiitake